Navy Federal Lender Review | 2024

 Navy Federal, the world’s largest credit union with more than 9 million members, ranks as one of the top five VA lenders.
-They offer competitive rates, a high level of customer satisfaction and a user-friendly web site.
-Navy Federal offers VA mortgage loans, Adjustable Rate Mortgages (ARMs) and refinances.Check today's VA rates by completing this quick online form.
+They offer competitive rates, a high level of customer satisfaction and a user-friendly website.
+Navy Federal offers VA mortgage loans, Adjustable Rate Mortgages (ARMs) and refinances.Check today's VA rates by completing this quick online form (Dec 5th, 2023)

 Initiated at the end of the Great Depression in 1933 by seven Navy employees who wanted to help their co-workers and themselves reach their financial objectives, Navy Federal is a member-owned, not-for-profit credit union.
 Because of that, they offer good rates, lower fees, and some good discounts.

 In 2019, Navy Federal received 882 points out of 1,000 in the J.D.
 Power U.S. Primary Mortgage Origination Satisfaction Study.
 That put them in third place, points-wise.
 They also received the distinction of being one of Fortune’s 100 Best Companies to Work For in 2019.
 That same year the Reputation Institute named Navy Federal, The Most Reputable Company in Financial Services while Computerworld ranked Navy Federal in the top 10 of Best Places to Work in IT.

 But even with winning these awards and more, Navy Federal isn’t flawless, so their advantages and drawbacks are listed below.

 - Relock your loan if rates go down, at no cost, with Freedom Lock

 - VA loan specialists